yalamanchilivahini5/vsdtclpowertool/README.md

   ####  ***Note: These TCL codes are just for basic calculation, not full-pledged codes.*

-# Steps to run Local files
+# Steps to run Repository files
 - First download or clone this repository `git clone https://github.com/yalamanchilivahini5/intern_poweranalysis_TCL.git`
 - To see circuit diagrams of *inverter* and *1-bit fast adder circuit*, Go to `Images`and see *inv_ckt.jpg* and *1bitadder_ckt.jpg*
 - Here are the steps for circuits simulation and run tcl codes to obtain power values.